wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-to-winautomation/includes/6-winautomation-features.md

 WinAutomation technology holds back Process Automations in order to avoid clutter.

-In the Concurrency policy for each Process, if the limit of the Process instances that can run at the same time has been reached, the behavior to be followed can be set - to either drop the Processes if they are in wait mode, or queue the Processes and make them wait for a specific period of time in the queue to be executed, before rejecting them.
+In the Concurrency policy for each Process, if the limit of the Process instances that can run at the same time has been reached, the behavior to be followed can be set - to either drop the Processes if they are in wait mode, or queue the Processes and make them wait for a specific period of time in the queue to be run, before rejecting them.

 6. Advanced Synchronization